bhushangahire/comfy-admin-constructor/README.md

 * CAC checked which admin_prefix we are using in CMS.
 (Defaults to **cms-admin**)
 * The EventListing model was generated
-* A migration was generated to create the necessary table for our database (Note: Migrations are **never** run automatically.
-That's on you.)
+* A migration was generated to create the necessary table for our database.
 * A controller, complete with ActiveRecord rescues, success/failure flash messages, and more.
 * Views for all the operations we'll need, along with a form.
 (Uses HAML if available, ERB if not)
 * Added a new route
 * Appended a new link to the navigation template

+If you'd like the generated migration to be run automatically (along with any other pending migrations), simply include _migrate_ on the command line.
+Like so:

+      rails g cms_admin EventListing migrate title:string starts_at:datetime ends_at:datetime description:text location:string

 That's it!
 CAC gives you all the basics.
 If you need to do something a little more complicated, it's easy to make any changes you like.